Victor-Dixon/Websites/tools/DEPRECATED_TOOLS.md

 ## Overview

+**UPDATE (2025-12-24): All deprecated site-specific tools have been removed.**

-This document lists all deprecated site-specific WordPress tools and their generic replacements.
+This document lists the removed site-specific WordPress tools and their generic replacements.

-**All site-specific tools are deprecated.** Use the generic tools instead, which work with all sites in `site_configs.json`.
+**All site-specific tools have been deleted.** Use the generic tools instead, which work with all sites in `site_configs.json`.

 ---

-## Deprecated Tools List
+## Removed Tools List (Deleted 2025-12-24)

 ### Content Management